theliwash/Hospitality-Metrics-Overview/README.md

 3. Establishing relationships between different datasets
 4. Creating measures and KPIs for granular revenue analysis across different segments
 5. Implemented user-friendly features like a one-click filter-clearing button and dynamic data exploration through slicers.

+### Datasets
+The required datasets can be found in the "datasets" folder.
+All the required materials have been taken from the [codebasics.io website.](https://codebasics.io/) website.